GatoGraphQL/ExtensionStarter/README.md

 This step will replace all the generic strings in the extension starter (the PHP namespace `MyCompanyForGatoGraphQL`, company name `My Company`, and others) with the values corresponding to your project.

-Input your values in the command below, and then run:
+Input your values in the command below and run:

 ```bash
 composer initialize-project -- \